 - Provision of appropriate supports to survivors of child abuse

 - Implementation of all aspects of the Indemnity Agreement with the Congregations.

 - Oversee cash and property transfers from the congregations

 The Unit also co-ordinates the reports to Europe on the implementation of the European Court of Human Rights judgment in the Louise O’Keeffe case.

 As part of the implementation of that Judgement, in November 2017, Mr Justice Iarfhlaith O’Neill, a retired High Court Judge was appointed as an independent assessor who will assess cases where an individual has had an application for an ex-gratia scheme declined by the State Claims Agency.
 Information on how the assessment will be administered can be found at Independent Assessment Process.

-Department of Education and Skills, Residential Institutions Redress Unit, Cornamaddy,
+Department of Education, Residential Institutions Redress Unit, Cornamaddy,

 Phone: (090) 648 3625